Featured image credit: Rocket Lab

 What does all this mean?

 Rocket Lab is preparing for its Love At First Insight mission that will launch from Launch Complex-1A, Māhia Peninsula, New Zealand.
-On the Love At First Insight mission, Electron will carry two Earth-observation microsatellites for BlackSky’s constellation into a 430 km low Earth orbit (LEO) at 50° inclination.
+On the Love At First Insight mission, Electron will carry two Earth-observation microsatellites for BlackSky’s constellation into a 430 km low Earth orbit (LEO) at a 42° inclination.
+Moreover, this mission will mark the third planned ocean splashdown recovery attempt of the company and the first time when a helicopter will be involved in the recovery process by observing Electron’s descent.

-Love At First Insight will be the first of three back-to-back-to-back missions dedicated for BlackSky.
-These three launches are scheduled starting from late August through September and will mark the fastest turnaround between launches for Rocket Lab to date.
+Love At First Insight will be the first of three back-to-back missions dedicated for BlackSky.
+These three launches are scheduled through November and will mark the fastest turnaround between launches for Rocket Lab to date.

 Love At First Insight Mission